ros-av/cli/README.md

 - [ ] Catch all errors
 - [ ] Use asynchronous functions
+- [ ] GUI using Electron
 - [ ] Fix scan progress bar when scanning multiple items
+- [ ] Realtime protection using filesystem monitors
 - [x] Add a progress bar to display during scanning
 - [ ] Migrate core functions of the CLI to `index.js`
 - [x] Allow specifying custom regex to match directories